 Ever wonder why you never seem to have time or inspiration to finish your paper, your novel, or a needed task?
 Could be it be for this reason?

-It is a cold morning, the window is open and you know you need to get up from under your warm blanket to shut the window or the room will never warm up.
+It is a cold early morning, the window is still open from the previous warm evening.
+You know you need to get up from under your warm blanket to shut the window or the room will never warm up.
 You know this is something you need to do sooner or later, but instead you just turn over, curl up tighter, and pull the cover over your head.

 Perhaps you should read this King Solomon Proverb.
 If you are a writer, notice how he creatively compared two objects capable of being moved with a little shove or push.